GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

 ### Nested list

-A defining feature of lists is that it can be nested (i.e. lists can be stored inside of a list).
-This property allows the storage of data that are structured hierarchically or in a tree-like fashion (i.e. dendrograms).
-It is also useful for storing different types of data in an organised manner (e.g. a list of model values with a nested list that contains sample information or metadata).
+A defining feature of lists is that it can be nested (i.e., lists can be stored inside of a list).
+This property allows the storage of data that are structured hierarchically or in a tree-like fashion (i.e., dendrograms).
+It is also useful for storing different types of data in an organised manner (e.g., a list of model values with a nested list that contains sample information or metadata).
 You will undoubtedly encounter complex nested list structures in your R journey.
 The majority of the time, we are only concerned with referring to or subsetting nested lists.
 With that in mind, let's start with creating a nested list followed by an example on subsetting.

 !!! r-project "r"